faizhaffizudin/Case-Study-Hamsa/README.md

 ### <a name="jsl"/>f.
 JS Library
 #### Identify:
+- Identifies as Vulnerable JS Library
+- The risk is medium
+- CWE ID 829 (Inclusion of Functionality from Untrusted Control Sphere)
+- The identified library jquery, version 1.12.4-joomla is vulnerable.
 #### Evaluate:
+- CVE-2020-11023: In jQuery versions greater than or equal to 1.0.3 and before 3.5.0, passing HTML containing <option> elements from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
+This problem is patched in jQuery 3.5.0.
+- CVE-2020-11022: In jQuery versions greater than or equal to 1.2 and before 3.5.0, passing HTML from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
+This problem is patched in jQuery 3.5.0.
+- CVE-2015-9251: jQuery before 3.0.0 is vulnerable to Cross-site Scripting (XSS) attacks when a cross-domain Ajax request is performed without the dataType option, causing text/javascript responses to be executed.
+- CVSS Score 4.3
+- This vulnerability is related with cross site scripting.
 #### Prevent:
+- Upgrade to the latest version of jquery.
+- Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
+- When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs.
+- For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602 (Client-Side Enforcement of Server-Side Security).
+Attackers can bypass the client-side checks by modifying values after the checks have been performed, or by changing the client to remove the client-side checks entirely.
+Then, these modified values would be submitted to the server.

 ### <a name="https"/>g.
 HTTPS Implementation (TLS/SSL)
 #### Identify:
 #### Evaluate: